 The Permittee will continue to incur an annual permit fee (chapter 173-224 WAC) until they submit a completed Notice of Termination form signed in accordance with general condition G14 and Ecology terminates the permit coverage.
 The Permittee will receive a letter from Ecology notifying them that their permit coverage is terminated.

+Permit Termination

+Ecology will only terminate the permit after determining, in writing:

+a) That the facility has ceased all operations, that all wastewater or manure storage structures have been closed correctly following Natural Resource Conservation Service (NRCS) Conservation Practice Standard No. 360, Closure of Waste Impoundments, as well as ensuring that all soil testing at 45 PPM Nitrate or higher is excavated and disposed of in a manner that will not negatively affect water or air quality and that all other remaining stockpiles of manure, litter, or process wastewater not contained in a wastewater or manure storage structure are disposed of properly, and all facility cleaning requirements (in S2.D.2, above) are completed;

+b) The facility is no longer a CAFO that discharges manure, litter, or process wastewater to waters of the United States; or

+c) The entire discharge is permanently terminated by elimination of the flow or by connection to a publicly owned treatment works (POTW).

 S3.
 DISCHARGE LIMITS

 Discharges conditionally authorized by this permit must not cause or contribute to a violation of water quality standards.
 Discharges not in compliance with these standards are not authorized.
 The Permittee must also be in compliance with other discharge limits (e.g. special condition S4.
 Manure Pollution Prevention) in order for discharges to be conditionally authorized.

-S3.A Total Maximum Daily Loads (TMDL)

-Discharges conditionally authorized by this permit to waterbodies which have an EPA-approved TMDL must not exceed an established waste load allocation for CAFOs.
+In the event the Permittee is unable to comply with any of the permit terms, conditions, or discharge limits, due to any cause, the Permittee must immediately take action to minimize or otherwise stop the violation, and correct the problem.S3.A Total Maximum Daily Loads (TMDL)

+Discharges conditionally authorized by this permit to waterbodies which have an EPA-approved TMDL, or are upstream from a waterbody that has an EPA-approved TMDL, must be limited and controlled in a manner that is consistent with the assumptions and requirements of a wasteload allocation for the facility for the pollutant(s) being discharged and existing dischargers must be subject to compliance schedules designed to bring the waterbody back into compliance.
+A Permittee’s MPPP must identify the specific limitations and controls being used by the CAFO to ensure its discharges are consistent with the wasteload allocation.
 Discharges not consistent with an approved TMDL are not authorized.
-To determine if a discharge may be to a waterbody with a TMDL in place, refer to Ecology’s list of TMDLs.
+To determine if a discharge may be to, or is upstream from, a waterbody with a TMDL in place, refer to Ecology’s list of TMDLs.

 S3.B Impaired Waterbodies

-Discharges conditionally authorized by this permit to an EPA-approved 303(d)-listed waterbody (Category 5) that do not have a completed TMDL in place must not contain the pollutant(s) for which the waterbody is listed as impaired.
+Discharges conditionally authorized by this permit to an EPA-approved 303(d)-listed waterbody (Category 5) or to a waterbody upstream from an EPA-approved 303(d)-listed waterbody (Category 5) that do not have a completed TMDL in place must not contain the pollutant(s) for which the waterbody is listed as impaired and any other pollutants which will cause or contribute to the exceedance of numeric or narrative criteria causing the impairment.

-To determine if a discharge may occur to an impaired waterbody, refer to Ecology’s impaired waterbody database.
+To determine if a discharge may occur to, or is upstream from, an impaired waterbody, refer to Ecology’s impaired waterbody database.

 S3.C Production Area